Lukasz-pluszczewski/simple-express/README.md

 ```

 #### Object of objects
-**Warning** Object keys' order is preserved only for string and symbols keys, not for integers (integers, including in strings like "1", will always be before all other keys)!
+**Warning:** Object keys' order is preserved only for string and symbols keys, not for integers (integers, including in strings like "1", will always be before all other keys)!
 ```js

 simpleExpress({